centreborelli/s2p/README.md

     $ ./s2p.py config.json

 All the parameters of the algorithm, paths to input and output data are stored in the json file.
-See the provided `config.json.example` file for an example.
+See the provided `config.json.example` file for an example, and the comments in the file `python/config.py` for some explanations about the roles of these parameters.

 #### ROI definition